-The new defects chosen for repair must be open defects: defects whose cost increased during the previous repair, as reported by the trace of that repair.
-The max\sub\chains open defects of largest potential, or all open defects if fewer than max\sub\chains open defects are reported by the trace, are selected.
+The new defects chosen for repair must be open defects: defects whose generalized potential is positive, according to KheTraceMonitorCostIncrease.
+The max\sub\chains open defects of largest generalized potential, or all open defects if fewer than max\sub\chains open defects are reported by the trace, are selected.
 In the code below, this selection is made by line

-'''

-\{d1, \ldots, dn\} = SelectOpenDefects(new_defect_set, MaxSubChains(r));
+{d1, ..., dn} = SelectOpenDefects(new\defect\set, MaxSubChains(r));

-where 0 <= n <= MaxSubChains(r).

-'''